 TORONTO, Sept.
 10, 2012 /CNW/ - The following video is available by satellite or by CNW's Video On-Demand web download:

 A new study has discovered a staggering 90 per cent of Canadians have purchased pain medication or treatments last year alone.
 These are some of the newly released findings from The Canadian Pain Management Report study, commissioned by Delivra Inc., an innovative bio-medical research company.
 The survey was conducted on the Angus Reid Forum in August 2012.

-Though Canada may be a pain-ridden country, Canadians seem conflicted about pain pills.
+Though Canada may be a pain-ridden country - 43 per cent of respondents visited a doctor in the past year for pain issues - Canadians seem conflicted about pain pills.
 The survey found 74 per cent of Canadians said they avoid taking pain pills due to concerns such as adverse side effects.

 Revered Canadian hockey legend Bobby Orr counts himself among this group of Canadians.
 He said it had become a norm for him to live with pain every day.